-It is well-documented that the vast majority of investors, whether it be financial advisors, hedge fund manager, individual investors, and even day traders, underperform the market.
+It is well-documented that the vast majority of investors, whether financial advisors, hedge fund managers, individual investors, and even day traders, underperform the market.
 This may or may not come as a surprise to you, but it is fascinating to me.
-There is an entire population of people that devote years of their life to a craft that yields no results.
+An entire population of people devotes years of their life to a craft that yields no results.
 Welcome to the world of active management.

 Active portfolio managers are investors trying to outperform indices.
 They are constantly looking for opportunities where the expected return is greater than the assumed level of risk.
 The number of active investors searching for these opportunities has increased exponentially throughout the years that it is nearly impossible to find these rare gems.
 Thus, the markets have become very efficient, some more than others.
-This means that any time any news breaks regarding a certain company or sector, the price of those assets immediately reflects that news.
+This means that any time any news breaks regarding a certain company or sector, those assets’ price immediately reflects that news.

 For example, let’s assume that Apple, Inc. (AAPL) reports manufacturing trouble.
-The news would send the stock price down, almost immediately, simply because Apple would now receive reduced future cash flows as a result of the manufacturing troubles.
-Because there are so many investors (and machines) scanning the newswire for information like this, it is extremely difficult to make a profitable trade under this scenario.
-The low-hanging fruit opportunities, at least here in the U.S. is almost non-existent.
-As such, Bull Oak Capital advocates passive index investing on the idea that most markets are efficient.
+The news would send the stock price down almost immediately, simply because Apple would now receive reduced future cash flows due to the manufacturing troubles.
+Because there are so many investors (and machines) scanning the newswire for information like this, it is challenging to make a profitable trade under this scenario.
+The low-hanging fruit opportunities, at least here in the U.S., are extremely difficult to identify.
+Most managers fail to find them.
+As such, Bull Oak Capital advocates passive index investing for most asset classes as most markets are efficient.
+However, there are some active managers that can add value.

 In other words, for every 50 active investors, only 7 beat the benchmark.
 For a more thorough look into the other asset classes here in the United States, please see below.
 The theme of underperformance does not improve.